Animal Volunteering in Southeast Asia

 The truth is that Oslob's touristy circuit should be totally out of the question for any sensible person or at least for those who claim to love animals.
 It all started when the fishermen in the area noticed that the animals were very docile, and from there it was a jump to start feeding the animals regularly as a way to keep them coming back.

-Lamave is an organization that indentify and study whale sharks in the areas of Donsol, Oslob, Leyte and Puerto Princesa, the capital of the province of Palawan (Philippines).
+Lamave is an organization that identify and studies whale sharks in the areas of Donsol, Oslob, Leyte and Puerto Princesa, the capital of the province of Palawan (Philippines).

 They also study manta bowls and turtles in the area.

-In this phase, the volunteers will help to photograph and identify animals through softwares, manually collected data and information provided by satellites, in order to try to understand their seasonality and habitat use.
+In this phase, the volunteers will help to photograph and identify animals through software, manually collected data and information provided by satellites, in order to try to understand their seasonality and habitat use.

 Just download the Port Princess volunteering pack or the Cebu volunteering pack here.
 Accommodation (with 3 meals included and travel within the context of the project) costs $ 450 / month and some programs can last up to 3 months.

-The basic requirement is to to swim well but in some cases freediving may be required.
+The basic requirement is to swim well but in some cases, freediving may be required.
 They don't joke around: the depths can reach 10m!